scriptype/Makefile-for-the-Front-End/readme.md

 ## Contribution

 Don't hesitate to open issues and making pull requests.
-When doing that, consider this boilerplate is aimed to have minimum complexity.
-Implementing tools like redux is out of scope for this project.
+When doing that, consider this boilerplate is aimed to have minimum complexity. e.g: Implementing redux for JS is out of scope of this project.

 ## Licence
 MIT License